Frederick Taylor (colonist): Elsternwick

 In 1864, Frederick Taylor finally sold out of all his pastoral interests and moved to Melbourne.
 He dissolved his association with the Loughnans and was paid out an astonishing amount of £22,361.
 In 1868 he bought the prestigious Alfred Louis Smith designed Bonally house and acreage in Elsternwick.
 This property was five acres fronting onto Port Phillip with an exquisite ornamental garden.
 The house still exists as the Bonleigh residence on Bonleigh Avenue in Brighton and was recently valued at $6.5 million.

 Death and legacy

-Taylor died on the 14th of January 1872 at the Bonally mansion.
+Taylor died on 14 January 1872 at the Bonally mansion.
 His obituary claims he was "an old and respected colonist".
 Taylor's total asset worth at his demise was £23,105.
 He never married and did not have an heir.
 In his will he left Bonally to his associate H.N.
 Loughnan, who moved into the residence and lived there until 1877.
 Frederick Taylor is buried at St Kilda cemetery with an impressive headstone.